wout/lucky_favicon/README.md

 require "lucky_favicon"
 ```

-And include the `LuckyFavicon::Tags` module:
+And include the `LuckyFavicon::Tags` module wherever you want ot use it:

 ```crystal
 class Shared::LayoutHead < BaseComponent